tuxtof/xi-iot-lab/index.rst

 The lab environment has been setup to include a Nutanix Cluster running the latest version of Nutanix Acropolis, along with pre-staged Edge machines.

-The pre-staged edge devices will be used for part 1 of today's lab, with some physical devices used for the parts 1 and 2.
-Physical devices will more closely replicate the type of Edge deployment seen in real world environments.
+In additional to the virtual pre-staged Edge devices, physical Intel NUC Edge Devices have also provided for each group.
+These physical edge devices will be used in part 1 and 2 of today's lab.

 **Pre-staged Edge Devices**

-Each lab attendee **pair** will be assigned a pre-staged edge device that can be used for part 1 of today's lab.
-The assigned physical devices can then be used for part 2 later in the day.
+Each lab **pair** will be assigned a pre-staged edge device that can be used for part 1 of today's lab.